Inspiring a Tradition

 Historically, bequests have helped maintain fiscal stability and planned gifts to the College have become an important source of support.
 They have provided buildings, scholarships, and resources to foster excellence and growth.
 The College hopes that many more alumni and friends will consider this way of supporting and sharing the College’s future.

-Membership in the 1776 Society will be permanent.
+Membership in The 1776 Legacy Society will be permanent.
 It will continue from year to year throughout the member’s lifetime, so long as the provision remains in effect.
 The membership will be included each year in the annual Honor Roll of Donors.
 In addition, a membership certificate will be provided to all members.

-All that is necessary to qualify for inclusion in The 1776 Society is to inform Hampden-Sydney of the provision you have made for the College in your estate plan.
+All that is necessary to qualify for inclusion in The 1776 Legacy Society is to inform Hampden-Sydney of the provision you have made for the College in your estate plan.
 The amount of the intended bequest or life income gift is not a factor.
 It does not have to be disclosed.
 The fact that you have made the commitment is enough.

 If you have included Hampden-Sydney in your estate plans, you are encouraged to contact our office so that we can recognize you for your generosity.
 Those who do not want publicity will be listed as “anonymous” in published Honor Roll of Donors.

 Careful gift planning offers each individual the opportunity to make a gift that will continue helping young Hampden Sydney men for generations to come.
-Regardless of the method or the amount of the gift planning arrangement, we are deeply grateful to each and every member of the 1776 Society and especially appreciative of their thoughtful commitment to the future financial well-being of the college.
+Regardless of the method or the amount of the gift planning arrangement, we are deeply grateful to each and every member of The 1776 Legacy Society and especially appreciative of their thoughtful commitment to the future financial well-being of the college.